openeduhub/oeh-search-etl/Readme.md

 As a last step, set up your config variables by copying the example and modify it if necessary `cp converter/.env.example converter/.env`

-- crawler can be run with `scrapy crawl <spider-name>`.
+- A crawler can be run with `scrapy crawl <spider-name>`.
 It assumes that you have an edu-sharing 6.0 instance in your `.env` settings configured which can accept the data.

 ## Building a Crawler

 - We use Scrapy as a framework.
 Please check out the guides for Scrapy spider (https://docs.scrapy.org/en/latest/intro/tutorial.html)
 - To create a new spider, create a file inside `converter/spiders/<myname>_spider.py`
-- We recommend to inherit the `LomBase` class in order to get out-of-the-box support for our metadata model
+- We recommend inheriting the `LomBase` class in order to get out-of-the-box support for our metadata model
 - You may also Inherit a Base Class for crawling data, if your site provides LRMI metadata, the `LrmiBase` is a good start.
 If your system provides an OAI interface, you may use the `OAIBase`
 - As a sample/template, please take a look at the `sample_spider.py`
 - To learn more about the LOM standard we're using, you'll find useful information at https://en.wikipedia.org/wiki/Learning_object_metadata

-## Still have questons?
+## Still have questions?
 Check out our GitHub-Wiki!
 If you need help getting started or setting up your work environment, please don't hesitate to visit our GitHub Wiki at https://github.com/openeduhub/oeh-search-etl/wiki